 “What really impressed me was the evidentialist challenge to religious belief.
 If God really exists there should be solid arguments to that effect, and there just aren’t, or so I then supposed… Atheism was like belief in a spherical earth — something everyone in possession of the relevant facts knows to be true, and therefore not worth getting too worked up over or devoting too much philosophical attention to.”

-However, when he examined analytic philosophy in some more detail during the course of his studies it would, before long, bring his “youthful atheism down to earth.”
-The genesis of Feser’s transition away from atheism came about when he first begun to look into the philosophy of language and logic.
-Over the several following years, during which he weighed information and arguments presented in his course materials, he reasoned that the existing naturalistic accounts of language and meaning failed to satisfy,
+But Feser explains that when he studied analytic philosophy in greater detail during his studies it would bring his “youthful atheism down to earth.”
+Feser’s transition away from atheism begun when he first looked into the philosophy of language and logic.
+Over several years in which Feser was weighing up arguments, he came to see that existing naturalistic accounts of language and meaning failed,

 “I already knew from the lay of the land in the philosophy of language and philosophy of mind that the standard naturalist approaches had no solid intellectual foundation, and themselves rested as much on fashion as on anything else.”

-Feser’s journey continued on to unexpected places.
-He moved towards Aristotelianism, especially in regards to ethics (rather than metaphysics), and then toward Platonic realism.
-The further he ventured on this philosophical voyage the more he discovered that philosophical materialism “was shallow and dogmatic” and that “Naturalism came to seem mysterious at best.”
-Despite these uncomfortable truths, he sustained his “commitment to naturalism for some time.”
+Feser moved towards Aristotelianism, notably where ethics is concerned and then towards Platonic realism.
+The further he progressed in this philosophical journey, the more he discovered atheistic philosophical materialism “was shallow and dogmatic” and that “Naturalism came to seem mysterious at best.”
+But he sustained his “commitment to naturalism for some time.”

-However, just shy of the turn of the century, Feser, while still a grad student, was given an opportunity to teach a philosophy of religion course, followed by opportunities to teach intro to philosophy courses.
-Teaching in philosophy of religion required that he taught the arguments for and against the existence of God as proposed by notable historical figures like Anselm and Thomas Aquinas to his students.
-However, as still an atheist naturalist, Feser recounts how he was not particularly unbiased in his manner of teaching as he “taught the material the way so many professors do: Here are the arguments; here are the obvious fallacies they commit; let’s move on.”
-Despite this monotonous approach, which soon begun to bore him, he could not shake the realization that many of the historical individuals (philosophers and theologians in particular) who had presented these arguments in their time “were obviously not stupid.”
-This awareness motivated Feser to really grapple with the content and approach the subject material in a slightly fairer manner,
+While Feser was still a student, he was provided the opportunity to teach a philosophy of religion course.
+Teaching in this area required him to teach the arguments for the existence of God as presented by famous historical figures like St. Anselm of Canterbury and Thomas Aquinas to his students.
+He also taught arguments against theism.
+As still an atheistic naturalist, Feser “taught the material the way so many professors do: Here are the arguments; here are the obvious fallacies they commit; let’s move on.”
+Despite this approach, Feser was taken aback by the fact that many of these historical religious people he taught to his class “were obviously not stupid.”
+This was somewhat of a challenge to his atheism.
+Feser really grappled with their arguments,

 “So, it seemed to me that it would be interesting to try to give the arguments a run for their money, and to try to make it understandable to the students why anyone would ever have accepted them… I still didn’t agree with the arguments, but at least teaching them was getting interesting.”